Acercandr0/GalaxyBook-4-Edge-Fresh-Windows-reinstall/README.md

    - With the PC off, plug your USB HUB with both USB drives.

 2. **Enter to the BIOS**:
-   - Turn on your computer by repeatedly pressing F2.
+   - Turn on your computer and press F2 repeatedly.

 3. **Turn off secure boot**:
    - Turn off secure boot and fast boot.

 4. **Change the boot order**:
-   - Find the boot order and change it to boot the first (WinPE) USB.
+   - Find the boot order and change it to boot with the first (WinPE) USB.

-5. **Save changes**:
+5. **Save changes and remove both USB drives**:
-   - Almost there...

 ## 5. Run the scripts
 1. Wait until the command prompt window on a plain blue background appears.